QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 title: How to update
 ---

 *This page is about updating your system while staying on the same [supported version of Qubes OS](/doc/supported-releases/#qubes-os).
-If you're instead looking to upgrade from your current version of Qubes OS to a newer version, see the [Upgrade Guides](/doc/upgrade/).*
+If you're instead looking to upgrade from your current version of Qubes OS to a newer version, see the [upgrade guides](/doc/upgrade/).*

 It is important to keep your Qubes OS system up-to-date to ensure you have the latest security updates, as well as the latest non-security enhancements and bug fixes.